seanchen513/dcp/README.md

 ### Strings
 - ....

-### String - anagrams
+### Strings - anagrams
 - 111 - given word w and string s, find all starting indices in s which are anagrams of w
 - 359 - given str formed by concat words rep integers and anagramming, return ints in sorted order
 - 395 - given arr of str, group anagrams together

-### String - palindromes
+### Strings - palindromes
 - 34 - given string, find palindrome that can be made by inserting fewest chars
 - 46 - find longest palindromic contiguous substring
-- 121 - given string which we can delete at most k chars from, return whether you can make a palindrome
+- 121 - given string, can we delete at most k chars to make a palindrome
 - 157 - given string, determine whether any permutation of it is a palindrome
 - 167 - given list of words, find all pairs of unique indices such that concatenation of two words is a palindrome
 - 181 - given string, split it into as few strings as possible such that each string is a palindrome